CIHR Sex and Gender Science Chair

 Isabel Sloan Yip

 Isabel is a research coordinator and supports a variety of projects for both the CREATE and GERO research programs.
 She is also a social worker with Providence Health Care.
-Her interests include the impact of larger systems on formal and informal care and the experiences of patients and and their families in care settings.
+Her interests include the impact of larger systems on formal and informal care and the experiences of patients and their families in care settings.

 Lucy Kervin